toroidal-code/cycle-themes.el/README.md

 How it works
 ------------

 Define a list of themes you want to be able to switch between.
-This should ideally happen before `require`ing cycle-themes (see Hooks section).
+This should ideally happen before `require`ing cycle-themes.
 Then, enable the global minor mode.

 ```elisp
 (setq cycle-themes-theme-list